 Where to Find Your Most Popular Posts in Google Analytics

-Step One: Login to Google Analytics, set the date range you are interested and then click on Behavior.
+Step One: Login to Google Analytics, set the date range you are interested in and then click on Behavior.

-When you login, Google Analytics automatically defaults to the Audience Overview tab.
+When you log in, Google Analytics automatically defaults to the Audience Overview tab.
 You can find the date range in the top right corner.
 You can set a completely custom date like I did above or chose from some presets such as Today (which might not be totally accurate yet), Yesterday, Last Week, Last Month, Last 7 Days, or Last 30 Days.
 Once you set the date range, select Behavior from the left side menu.
-Technically you can set the date range at anytime, but I always forget so I like to set the date range I am interested in looking at first.
+Technically you can set the date range at any time, but I always forget so I like to set the date range I am interested in looking at first.

 Step Two: Select All Page from under Site Content in the Behavior tab.

-There are many things you can look at in the Behavior section of Google Analytics, but for this purpose we are interested in looking at ALL pages.
+There are many things you can look at in the Behavior section of Google Analytics, but for this purpose, we are interested in looking at ALL pages.

 Step Three: Take a look at your most popular posts.